 For more details, see my web site at www.cb.uu.se/~kiselman/.

 I am a mathematician who speaks Swedish, Esperanto, English, and French.
 Since 2014, I am a guest professor at Uppsala University.

 The mathematicians who have meant most for me were Lars Hörmander (1931--2012) and André Martineau (1930--1972).

 I have been the main scientific advisor of eighteen doctoral students from seven countries.
 They obtained their degrees during the period 1974--2016; four of these after my retirement.
 The last two from Stockholm University and l'Université des Sciences, des Techniques et des Technologies de Bamako.

-I have done research on partial differential equations; then on complex analys and complex geometry, including geometry in infinitely many dimensions.
+I have done research on partial differential equations; then during many years on complex analys and complex geometry, including geometry in infinitely many dimensions.
 My latest puplications on complex geometry (16-1) was published in March 2016.
-I have one paper on complex geometry submitted in September 2018 for possible publication.
+A later paper on complex geometry was accepted in March 2019 for publication.

-Nowadays I am doing research on convexity and mostly on digital geometry, mathematical morphology, and discrete optimization---I am writing a book on these topics.
+Nowadays I am working mainly on digital geometry, mathematical morphology, and discrete optimization---I am writing a book on these topics.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.